 • First-hand reviews and use cases

-Semantic content optimisation helps address every user intent angle, making it harder for AI to overlook your content in results.
+Semantic content optimisation covers every angle of user intent.
+That makes it harder for AI to overlook your content.

 2. Structure for Modularity and Clarity

 Google’s AI engines no longer treat content as a single unit.
-Instead, they parse pages into individual sections or “passages” to extract relevant insights.
+They break pages into sections, or "passages," to extract relevant insights.

 • Write clear, descriptive subheadings that reflect user questions